 As we have seen, thermostats built with bimetallic strips take too long to react to changes in temperature.
 In this case, you might have to endure some long episodes of discomfort before the thermostat reacts to the change.
 The alternative design of thermostats responds more quickly to temperature changes reducing the time taken by the air conditioner to respond accordingly.

-This design uses a pair of metal discs with a glass-filled bellows in between.
+This design uses a pair of metal discs with glass-filled bellows in between.
 The metal discs have a large surface area to allow them to respond quickly to changes in temperatures.
 They are also corrugated to make them springy and flexible.
 When the room is hot, the gas in the bellows expands, forcing the discs apart.
-Consequently, the current flow is broken, and the heating system is turned off, making the room to cool.
+Consequently, the current flow is broken, and the heating system is turned off, making the room cool.
 When temperatures drop below the set level, the gas contracts forcing the discs together.
 In this case, the flow of current is restored, and the heating is turned on.

 This design has also been tried using dilute alcohol instead of gas.
 In a nutshell, the substance used in the unit largely depends on the temperature ranges that the thermostat shall be operating.

 This design uses the change of state of wax from solid to liquid when subjected to heating.
-The thermostat is commonly used in cooling engine and mixer showers.
+The thermostat is commonly used in cooling engines and mixer showers.
 The wax is contained in an enclosed chamber.
 When the temperatures are high, the wax melts and expands, pushing a rod out of the chamber, switching on the cooling system.
 The same principle is used in the mixer shower, where the rod turns off the water heater when the water gets too hot.

 In terms of longevity, wax thermostats tend to last longer, especially when it comes to vehicle engines.